beached/parse_template/readme.md

-﻿A library that accepts a UTF-8 text template and generates text(e.g. html)
+A library that accepts a UTF-8 text template and generates text(e.g. html)

 Template Tags